saveourtool/cosv4k/docs/README.md

 #### severity[].score field
 The `severity[].score` property is a string representing the severity score based on the selected `severity[].type`, as described above.

+#### severity[].level field
+Enumeration levels corresponding to the current level of danger, such as low-risk, medium-risk, high-risk, and critical

+#### severity[].score_num field

+Gives the base score num, calculated based on `severity[].score`, the value and calculation rules are defined by `severity[].type`. e.g, for CVSS3 score, the value is between 0 and 10 with one decimal place.

 ### affected fields